 To make a complaint about your rates notice, you must contact your council directly.

 Council's are required to adopt a budget for each financial year.
-In normal circumstances, the budget is adopted between 1 June and 31 August each year.
+In normal circumstances, the budget is adopted after 31 May and before 1 August each year.
 The annual budget must be consistent with the aims and direction of the council's corporate plan, its revenue policy and annual operational plan.

 There are six main ways that local governments raise money to provide infrastructure and services to communities: